React vs Angular – Which One Is Better For Your Front-end?

 The blue one is for React, the red is for Angular.
 As you can see, for some time the Google’s framework was doing better than Facebook’s library.
 However, in early 2018 this happened to change and now React is being searched more in Google.

 Let’s also look at some even more important data - the list of the most popular repositories on GitHub.
-There, React ranks on the 5th place, overshadowing Angular.
+There, React ranks on the 4th place, overshadowing Angular.
 The latter has also fewer contributors.
 On the other hand, Angular has way more commits and releases.
 This may suggest, however, that the Angular releases are less stable than React ones.

 Obviously, Facebook and Google have not developed React and Angular only to kindly support the developers around the world.
 They have also done it to run their own apps and websites on those two systems.
 Instagram, WhatsApp and Facebook itself are powered by React, while tons of Google services are handled using Angular.

-Angular, on the other hand, is used by Microsoft (which should not be that surprising as TypeScript itself has been developed by Windows creators).
+Angular, on the other hand, is used for example by Microsoft.
+That should not be that surprising as TypeScript itself has been developed by the creators of Windows.
 Microsoft uses Angular to power its Office’s and Xbox’s websites.
 Among other Angular companies, one can find Delta Airlines, Santander Bank, and Forbes.

-We have covered a lot of information on the ReactJS vs Angular, but one question still happened not to be answered: which of these solutions better answers your needs?
-What is a better choice for your project and your company altogether?
-Should you join the ReactJS companies or the Angular ones?
+We have covered a lot of information on the React.JS vs Angular, but one question still happened not to be answered: which of these solutions better answers your needs?
+Which one is a better choice for your project and your company altogether?
+Should you join the React.JS companies or the Angular ones?